0xheartcode/avax_testnet1/README.md

-# 0xheart SOLIDITY GRIMOIRE
+# 0x<3 SOLIDITY GRIMOIRE

-## Spellbook for young and old magicians, from easiest to more advanced solidity spells.
+## Spellbook for young and old magicians, from easy to intermediate solidity spells.

 This book can be read in a specific order (note the numbers 0>1>2) or can simply be browsed for spell snippets.

-This was an old repo that I recycled to be part portfolio, part
+This was an old repo that the author brought back from the ether to be: part learning tool, part portfolio, part archive.

 Information on `folders/`: